YanningDai/StrokeAvatar/readme.md

 ## System Requirements

-StrokeAvatar includes a Unity Editor for visualization and a Python environment for training, which can be used independently.
+StrokeAvatar includes a Unity Editor for dataset visualization and a Python environment for training, which can be used independently.
 For example, the Unity Editor can be run on macOS for visualization, while training is performed on a Linux machine.

 - **Tested platforms:** Windows 10/11, macOS (Apple Silicon M3), Linux Ubuntu 24.04.3 LTS.